WAKA (TV): Programming

 Until September 2020, WAKA was known as the first station throughout North America to carry Jeopardy! in a broadcast day, airing the syndicated game show as a mid-morning offering at 9:30 a.m.
-CT with an Inside Edition lead-in out of CBS This Morning (Wheel airs on WAKA at its more-common timeslot before CBS prime time).
+CT with an Inside Edition lead-in out of CBS This Morning (Wheel of Fortune airs on WAKA at its more-common timeslot before CBS prime time).
 This came to the forefront during James Holzhauer's winning streak, when The New York Times hired a Montgomery-based freelancer to watch WAKA's airing of Jeopardy!, and break the news that he was defeated after his 33rd game, well before that episode aired across the remainder of the markets throughout United States and Canada.
 Both Inside Edition and Jeopardy! have since been moved to their respective 4 and 4:30 p.m. timeslots.

 News operation

-Soon after becoming Montgomery's sole CBS affiliate, WAKA shot to second place in the ratings.
-It has remained a solid, if usually distant, runner-up to long-dominant WSFA ever since.

-In the past several years in order to become more competitive in the ratings, WAKA expanded its news department with additional personnel, outlying bureaus, and more newscasts.
+In order to become more competitive in the ratings, WAKA expanded its news department with additional personnel, outlying bureaus, and more newscasts.
 It operates two outlying news bureaus with live broadcasting capability—the West Alabama Newsroom in Selma (on Landline Road/SR 22 Truck/SR 219) and the South Alabama Newsroom in Greenville.
-Recently, a third bureau was established in Troy ("The Troy Newsroom").
+A third bureau was later established in Troy ("The Troy/Wiregrass Newsroom").
 Those additions along with improved production values helped WAKA maintain its runner-up position in the market.
 In the July 2011 ratings, WAKA's weekday noon and weekend show at 10 out-rated WSFA in key demographic areas.

 In January 2007, WBMM (then separately owned by SagamoreHill Broadcasting) entered into a news share agreement with WAKA allowing the big three affiliate to produce the market's first prime time newscast on the CW outlet.
 Known as CW News at Nine, the weeknight-only broadcast could be seen for thirty minutes and originated from WAKA's studios featuring most of its on-air personnel.
 WBMM would begin to have competition to the outsourced broadcast on January 7, 2008, after Fox affiliate WCOV-TV entered into a news share arrangement with NBC outlet WSFA.

 That agreement resulted in Montgomery's second prime time newscast at 9 which was only initially seen on weeknights for 35 minutes (a weekend half-hour edition would begin in Summer 2008).
 On April 16, 2010, WNCF expanded its partnership with the Independent News Network (INN) and launched a half-hour weeknight newscast at 9 on WBMM airing in high definition.
 As a result, that outlet terminated the outsourcing arrangement with WAKA.